Thurman Cafe

 The Thurman Cafe (or Thurman's) is a cafe and bar in the German Village district of Columbus, Ohio.
 It was opened in 1942 by Nick Suclescy, and has remained a family-owned establishment ever since.
 Thurman Cafe is considered to have one of the best hamburgers in the country.
 In 2014, a descendant of Sucklescy opened a similar restaurant called Son of Thurman in Delaware, Ohio.

+On April 12th 2026 the restaurant sustained significant structural damage from an electrical fire that started in the rear area of the building.
+It remains closed indefinitely until the damage can be repaired.